Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation

 in which $\displaystyle \alpha = {\bm B} \cdot {\bm J} / B^2 $ and and $l$ is the arclength of the field line $C_B$.
 This method is possibly subject to criticism in that a twist cannot be defined for one curve alone.
 With an implicit assumption that a magnetic axis of a flux rope takes the role of $C_A$, the equation can be made meaningful with a correction that the line integral should be taken over the magnetic axis $C_A$, $dl$ being the arclength of $C_A$, and necessarily under the condition that the toroidal current density should be uniform over each cross-sectional area of the flux tube where the field line $C_B$ lies.
 We have compared the twists by equation~(\ref{eq:twist}) and those by equation~(\ref{eq:inouetwist}) without modification for all the solutions of TD1, and have found that the latter method tends to overestimate the twists, which is attributed to the larger length of $C_B$ than $C_A$.
 The discrepancy is found to grow with $r$, because the length ratio of $C_B$ to $C_A$ increases with $r$.

 The model TD2 (see Table~\ref{tb:tdpara}) characteristically has a bald patch, which is a segment in a polarity inversion line, where locally concave upward field lines touch the photosphere \citep{Titov93}.
 A bald patch is a possible location of a solar prominence of inverse polarity \citep{Lee95, Mackay10}, and it can develop into a current sheet \citep{Low92, Cheng98}, where magnetic reconnection may take place \citep{Delannee99}.
 In TD models, a bald patch appears only with a sufficiently large twist of the flux rope \citep{Titov99}.
 TD models with bald patches have been reproduced in several numerical solutions \citep{Valori10, Jiang16, Demcsak20}.

-The parameters of our TD2 is the same as those of Case~5 in \citet{Demcsak20}, in which a Grad-Rubin type code \citep{Wheatland07} was used.
+The parameters of our TD2 are the same as those of Case~5 in \citet{Demcsak20}, in which a Grad-Rubin type code \citep{Wheatland07} was used.